Schorsch99/ioBroker.arcam/README.md

 This adapter allows control of ARCAM AVRs via TCP/IP using port 50000.

-I have made this adapter for my personal use and thought I might share it.
+I have made this adapter for my personal use, but maybe someone else finds it useful too.
-I am not a professional software programmer so the code is definetely not "best practice".
+I am not a professional software programmer so the code is definetely not "best practice" and still buggy.

 Currently the most important features are implemented, I have used the following Arcam-document as a reference: